-The three main stages here are named after 2016’s missing artists: the (Scott) Weiland stage is smaller, the biggest are the Bowie and Lemmy stages; we’re on the Lemmy stage – very appropriate: Lemmy Kilmister of Motorhead would – no doubt – be playing many of these summer festivals as Motorhead had done for decades.
+The three main stages here are named after 2016’s missing artists: the (Scott) Weiland stage is smaller, the biggest are the Bowie and Lemmy stages; we’re on the Lemmy stage – very appropriate: Lemmy Kilmister of Motörhead would, no doubt, be playing many of these summer festivals as Motörhead had done for decades.
 He was a massive Who fan, and once told me he’d seen the newly-formed band at the Manchester Free Trade Hall in 1965.
-Until then, they’d never seen musicians with amps any taller than their knees, and suddenly The Who had full Marshall stacks nearly 5x that size – and no one had seen anything like Keith Moon!
-With the Beatles being his reference point for “cool” only two years before, his new standard was The WHO.
+Until then, they’d never seen musicians with amps any taller than their knees, and suddenly The Who had full Marshall stacks nearly five times that size – and no one had seen anything like Keith Moon!
+With The Beatles being his reference point for “cool” only two years before, his new standard was The Who.

 Today’s show was much the same as the others recently – shorter festival set, not many “deep cuts” other than known radio hits.
 This audience was definitely cool, younger rock people.
 There was a slant toward a ’60s mod style and a LOT of younger people in teens and twenties wearing our shirts!
 Nice to see.
 From the stage, it was just a sea of faces, smiling and jumping and waving.
 It was probably about a third as big as the previous show in Madrid, but just as intense and wild.